HumanSys'26

 HumanSys'26 follows a double-blind review process.

-Please submit your papers via this link: Coming soon.
+Please submit your papers via this link: https://humansys26.hotcrp.com/.

 A Best Paper Award, sponsored by Nokia, will be presented at the workshop.